parisainthestars/NLP-Methods-for-News-Analysis-and-Summarization/README.md

 * source
 * publication date

-The retrieved articles are then passed to the NLP pipeline for summarization and analysis.
+The selected documents are then passed to the summarization, classification, and linguistic-analysis components.

-This project is not designed as a complete search engine.
-The retrieval stage is mainly used to collect and organize relevant news documents before applying NLP and data science methods.
+This project is not intended to be a complete search engine.
+Retrieval is mainly used to collect and organize relevant documents before applying NLP and data analysis.

 ## Main Tools